theroyakash/self_driving_car/README.md

 - Autonomous Driving baselines: Carla provide Autonomous Driving baselines as runnable agents in CARLA, including an AutoWare agent and a Conditional Imitation Learning agent.

 ## Reinforcement Learning:
+CARLA consists mainly of two modules, the CARLA Simulator and the CARLA Python API module.
+The simulator does most of the heavy work, controls the logic, physics, and rendering of all the actors and sensors in the scene; it requires a machine with a dedicated GPU to run.
+The CARLA Python API is a module that you can import into your Python scripts, it provides an interface for controlling the simulator and retrieving data.
+With this Python API you can, for instance, control any vehicle in the simulation, attach sensors to it, and read back the data these sensors generate.
+Most of the aspects of the simulation are accessible from Carla's Python API, and more will be in future releases.